Tangelo, Red Cabbage, Onion, Avocado

 Pinch of nutmeg.

-I didn’t do any of the above, since it was early in the day and I had to get moving.
-Besides, brain probably wasn’t fully functional and inventive yet… But I throw these out as ideas for you.
+I didn’t do any of the above, since it was early in the day and I hadn’t my coffee, yet.
+Brain probably wasn’t fully functional and inventive yet… But I throw these out as ideas for you.

 Anyhow, thoughts on tangelo: The taste owes a lot to tangerine, but you can indeed catch an overlay of grapefruit in there.
 It is a very watery fruit, and at least in my hands this one day, internal segmentation is hard to maintain for an aesthetic presentation.
 Most of you, if you are interested in exploring this fruit, shouldn’t mind this property when doing informal family gatherings, or personal meals.
 Also, I don’t suspect many will do this for breakfast, but as a nutritious salad side this could be a welcome meal idea.